Schossi/ActionAdventureWeb/_pages/manual/overview.md

 ## Roadmap

-There will be one more smaller update that focuses on polishing the current core functionality and the souls demo.
-While working on that I will be planning out the second demo which I hope to get started in the following update.
+The next focus of development will be the second demo project.
+This may take a while so I may add some smaller updates, integrations or fixes in the meantime.
 Feel free to let me know if you have some features or game types that you'd like to see in the future.

 ## Feedback